 Watch the animation again if you didn't catch that.
 It only lasts for one hour, or about a second in the video.
 You'll see it twice, each time the IDL approaches midnight.

-But this is an idealized model, as I explained.
-If you followed that link to the world time zone map, you'll see what's been done with time zones near the IDL.
-They've been "gerrymandered" to the point where it's never the same day all around the globe.
+But, as explained before, this is an idealized model.
+Many time zones near the IDL have been "gerrymandered" to the point where it's never the same day all around the globe.
 In truth, it is for an infinitesimal "instant," — when the IDL hits midnight.

 There are some exceptions to that scenario.
 For example, the Midway Islands are in UTC-11, and the Marshall Islands are in UTC±12.
 Check out this detailed map of the time zones in that area.
 If you use the Meeting Planner feature on the World Time Server for those two islands, you'll see they indeed share the same day and date for the last hour of the day, as my animation shows.
 You can see that result here.

 There are other combinations that provide the same result.
 The bottom line is that time zones are so jumbled in this region that many "rules" are broken.
 For example: Crossing the IDL changes the day and date, but not the time.
 Exceptions exist for both parts of that "rule."
 That's why we need time zone maps and world time servers.
 Fortunately, GPS apps know all the rules and exceptions, so keep your smart phone on the right time, day and date wherever you travel.

 If you stood on the IDL with one foot on each side, what day would it be?